flutter/website/src/content/platform-integration/linux/building.md

 The Linux programming interface, comprising library functions and system calls, is designed around the C language and ABI.
-Fortunately, Dart provides the `dart:ffi` package.
-This package enables Dart programs to call into C libraries.
+Fortunately, Dart provides the `dart:ffi` package, which enables Dart programs to call into C libraries.

 Foreign Function Interfaces (FFI) allow Flutter apps to perform the following with native libraries:

 * allocate native memory with `malloc` or `calloc`
-* support pointers, structs and callbacks,
+* support pointers, structs, and callbacks
-* support Application Binary Interface (ABI) types like `long` and `size_t`.
+* support Application Binary Interface (ABI) types like `long` and `size_t`

 To learn more about calling C libraries from Flutter, consult [C interop using `dart:ffi`][].